vackosar/vackosar.github.io/_posts/2018-09-23-Debounce-In-Bash-To-Fix-Lenovo-Touchpad-And-Trackpoint-Lost-Sync.md

 title: Debounce In Bash To Fix Lenovo Touchpad And Trackpoint Lost Sync
 date: 2018-09-23
 categories: software
-description: Another functional programming tip for Bash.
+description: Functional programming in Bash for Yoga X260 and P52.
 permalink: /:categories/:title
 redirect_from:
 - /2018/09/23/Debounce-In-Bash-To-Fix-Lenovo-Touchpad-And-Trackpoint-Lost-Sync.html